BlueSpire/Durandal/skeletons/vstemplate/DurandalTemplate/DurandalTemplate/readme.md

 binds them together and inserts them into the dom.
 Durandal's composition features allow you to break down very complex user interfaces into small modules which can be recursively composed together.
 This technique makes even the most complex user interfaces relatively easy to build.
-In this starter kit the *viewModels/shell* module is bound to the "views/shell" html and inserted into the dom.
+In this starter kit the *viewmodels/shell* module is bound to the "views/shell" html and inserted into the dom.
 The shell view then composes in "page" view models based on the navigation location.
-Navigation is handled by a router built for this starter kit.
+Navigation is handled by the router plugin.
 Under the covers it uses SammyJS, but ultimately urls get mapped to modules which then get composed into the page by the shell.
-This happens because the router changes the value of the *activeItem* property which the shell provides it with.
-This same activator is bound via the *compose* binding in the shell's view.
+This happens because the router changes the value of the *activeItem* property which is bound in the shell's view.
 Each page view model is free to follow it's own architecure internally, depending on what makes the most sense for the feature being developed.
 The shell is unconcerned with the inner details of the pages it is displaying, as you would hope.
 To build on top of this sample, begin by creating view models for the pages you wish to add to the navigation structure.
-In the shell, register the view models with the router.
+In the main, register the view models with the router.
 Create a view for each module following the naming convention you see presented here.

 ## Going Further